steineggerlab/Metabuli-App/docs/classification.md

     - Read 1 File (and Read 2 File if Paired-end is selected)
         - FASTA/FASTQ and their gzipped versions are supported.
         - `ADD ENTRY` to upload **multiple samples** to process using the same settings.
-    - Database Directory
+    - Database Folder
-    - Output Directory
+    - Output Folder
-        - Result files are saved in `Job ID` directory under the specified output directory.
+        - Result files are saved in `Job ID` folder under the specified output folder.
         - When **multiple samples** are processed, results are saved in `Job ID/sample_name` directories.
-5. **Max RAM:** Specify the maximum RAM (in GiB) to allocate for the job.
+5. **Max RAM:** Specify the maximum RAM (in GiB) to allocate for the job. (all available RAM by default)

 ### Advanced Settings (Optional):
-- **Threads:** Specify thread count for the job.
+- **Threads:** Specify thread count for the job. (all threads by default)
-- **Min Score:** Set the minimum score for making a classification.
-It reduces false positives at the cost of sensitivity.
+- **Min Score:** Set the minimum similiarity score for making a classification.
+    - Search results of scores lower than this are discarded to reduce false positives at the cost of sensitivity.
+    - Default is 0 to maximize sensitivity.
+    - Recommended values below increase precision without reducing the F1 score.
-    - Recommended values (For details, please refer Supp.
-Fig. 4-7 in the [Metabuli paper](https://www.nature.com/articles/s41592-024-02273-y)):
+    - These values are determined from score distributions of false and true positives in synthetic benchmarks (details in Supp.
+Fig. 4-7 in the [Metabuli paper](https://www.nature.com/articles/s41592-024-02273-y.epdf?sharing_token=je_2D5Su0-xVOSjuKSAXF9RgN0jAjWel9jnR3ZoTv0M7gE7NDF_xi_3sW8QdRiwfSJNwqaXItSoeCvr7cvcoQxKLt0oROgWc6urmki9tP80cXEuHPN0D7b4y9y3i8Yv7sZw8MxxhAj7W6p9eZE2zaK3eozdOkXvwADVfso9cXIM%3D)):
         - Illumina short reads: 0.15
         - PacBio HiFi reads: 0.07
         - PacBio Sequel II reads: 0.005
         - Nanopore long reads: 0.008
-- **Min SP Score:** Set the minimum score for the species- or lower-level classification.
-It avoids overconfident classifications.
+- **Min SP Score:** Set the minimum similarity score for species‐ or lower‐rank classification.
+    - Reads with scores below this threshold are assigned to genus‐ or higher‐rank to avoid overconfident calls.
-    - Recommended values (For details, please refer Supp.
-Fig. 4-7 in the [Metabuli paper](https://www.nature.com/articles/s41592-024-02273-y)):
+    - Recommended values below increase precision without reducing the F1 score (details in Supp.
+Fig. 4-7 in the [Metabuli paper](https://www.nature.com/articles/s41592-024-02273-y.epdf?sharing_token=je_2D5Su0-xVOSjuKSAXF9RgN0jAjWel9jnR3ZoTv0M7gE7NDF_xi_3sW8QdRiwfSJNwqaXItSoeCvr7cvcoQxKLt0oROgWc6urmki9tP80cXEuHPN0D7b4y9y3i8Yv7sZw8MxxhAj7W6p9eZE2zaK3eozdOkXvwADVfso9cXIM%3D)):
         - Illumina short reads: 0.5
         - PacBio HiFi reads: 0.3
-- **Taxonomy Path:** Use it when your database does not have `taxonomy` directory or `taxonomyDB` file.
+- **Taxonomy Path:** Use it when your database does not have `taxonomy` folder or `taxonomyDB` file.
 Provide a directroy of `names.dmp`, `nodes.dmp`, and `mereged.dmp` files.
-- **Accession Level:** classify reads to accessions if available.
+- **Accession Level:** Classify reads to accessions if the database is created with `--accession-level` option.

 ### Start Analysis:
 - Click the `Run Metabuli` button to start the metagenomic classification process.